FundsToVotes/FundsToVotes-web/README.md

 ## Future iSchool Capstone Team

-If you are a Capstone team at the UW iSchool and are interested in continuing this project, **please reach out** to us via email at hello@fundstovotes.info.
+If you're a future iSchool Capstone team that is interested in continuing this project, **please reach out** to us via email at hello@fundstovotes.info.
 We'd love to chat, provide advice, and assist with GitHub repo/DNS/hosting logistics!
+You can come up with a list of new features or improvements you want to add (we have several ideas), and begin implementing them.

 ## Deployment